pololu/pololu-tic-software/BUILDING.md

 ## Building from source on Linux (for Linux)

+Another way to build for Linux is to use the development tools provided by your Linux distribution.
 You will need to install git, gcc, make, CMake, libudev, and Qt 5.
 Most Linux distributions come with a package manager that you can use to install these dependencies.
+Note that if you use this method, the executables you build will most likely depend on a plethora of shared libraries from your Linux distribution.

 On Ubuntu, Raspbian, and other Debian-based distributions, you can install the dependencies by running: